|Best Overall||Petmate Two Door Top Load Kennel|

 - Best Puppy Pads– Accidents happen, and puppy pads have you covered for those inevitable potty-training oopsies.

 Related Crate Products

-Here are the 6 Best Puppy Training Crates: Reviewed for 2022 FAQs (Frequently Asked Questions)
+Here Are the 6 Best Puppy Training Crates: Reviewed FAQs (Frequently Asked Questions)

 It depends on the puppy.
 What may work for a dachshund pup may not be ideal for a malamute one.
 Above, we’ve outlined our picks for the best puppy training crates in several categories.

-Playpens and crates are different.
+Playpens and crates are different and serve different purposes.
 Playpens are best when you want to control the pup’s environment while simultaneously giving it space to romp.
 Also, if you must leave a puppy alone for several hours, playpens are best.
-Crates, on the other hand, are better for sleep and potty training.
+Crates, on the other hand, are better for sleeping and potty training.

-Ideally, a puppy’s crate should only be large enough for him or her to stand up, turn around, and sleep comfortably.
-If you’re looking to buy one that will last a dog’s lifetime, a configurable option is best.
+Ideally, a puppy’s crate should be large enough for him or her to stand up, turn around, and sleep comfortably.
+If you’re looking to buy one that will last a dog’s lifetime, a configurable or adjustable option is best.

 For the first night in a new home, puppies should sleep in a crate right next to their human’s bed.
-If possible, include a few plush toys that have the scent of their littermates or doggie mom.
+If possible, include a a blanket or a few plush toys that have the scent of their littermates or doggie mom.